PlanForVisa

 4. Turnaround Time

-Standard turnaround ranges from 48 hours to 5 business days (technology-enabled services) to 3–4 weeks (premium consultants).
-The longer timelines aren't always because the work takes that long; many consultants batch work and have waitlists.
+Standard turnaround ranges from 48 hours to 5 business days (technology-enabled services) to 3-4 weeks (premium consultants).
+The longer timelines are not always because the work takes that long; many consultants batch work and have waitlists.

 5. Revision Rounds